 Travel to Taiwan – Start in Taipei

-Every evening I navigated a new night market across this central area, the biggest and most well-known being Shilin much further north on the metro line.
+Every evening, I navigated a new night market across this central area, the biggest and most well-known, Shilin, much further north on the metro line.

 For those wanting to explore further, my two favourite places in the city exist right at both ends of the Metro line.
-I lived right at the very north of the red metro line, 45 minutes from the centre in an area called Tamshui (Danshui) – a once-bustling port town occupied at various times by the Spanish, Dutch, Japanese and Han Chinese.
+I stayed in the northernmost area of Taipei, on the red metro line, 45 minutes from the centre in an area called Tamsui (formally Tamshui /Danshui) – a once-bustling port town occupied at various times by the Spanish, Dutch, Japanese and Han Chinese.

 It’s a hilly town full of stunning renovated colonial buildings and former residences, the site of the Spanish Fort San Domingo, beautifully landscaped Alethia University and narrow streets brimming with street food and market stalls.

-I grabbed myself a map that outlined all the historical buildings, hired a bike for the day, leisurely perused the town and then hopped on a ferry over to the seacoast town of Bali to test out the huge and very picturesque cycling route there.
+I grabbed a map that outlined all the historical buildings, hired a bike for the day, leisurely perused the town, and then hopped on a ferry over to the seacoast town of Bali.

-The last stop on the metro line, south of the city, is Xindian station and Bitan Park, another walking and cycling route that lines the Xindian River, flanked by green encased mountains and a huge cable suspension bridge.
-A juxtaposition of sorts, but a stunning area to explore.
+Xindian District – South If you have time to get to further reaches of the outer city, take the last stop on the metro line, south of the city, to Xindian station.
+Here, you’ll find Bitan Park, another walking and cycling route that lines the Xindian River, flanked by green encased mountains and a huge cable suspension bridge.

 READ MORE: Things to Do in Tainan – See Taiwan’s Oldest City Differently

-Taichung to See the Iconic Sun Moon Lake
+Taichung – For the Iconic Sun Moon Lake

 North of Tainan is the huge yet nondescript industrial city of Taichung.
-With nothing much to do here aside from the science museum, many bypass the city, although it’s a great stopping point if you want to reach Sun Moon Lake without rushing or leaving on early transport links.
+With little to do here aside from the science museum, many bypass the city, using it only as a stopping point to reach Sun Moon Lake without rushing or leaving on early transport links.

-The misty sky-lined Sun Moon Lake is day trip filled with scenic boat trips, mini-hikes, long walks and cycle routes encased by more mountains.
+The misty sky-lined Sun Moon Lake is the largest body of fresh water in the whole of Taiwan and a government-controlled National Scenic Area.
+Spend a full day here a nature-bound trip filled with scenic boat trips, mini-hikes, long walks and cycle routes encased by more mountains.
 When you see past the crowds, the views from up high are incredible.
-This is the largest body of fresh water in the whole of Taiwan and a government-controlled National Scenic Area.
+This i

-READ MORE: Sun Moon Lake Attractions of Taiwan – Not as Sunny as You Think
+READ MORE: Visiting Sun Moon Lake in Taiwan

-Two weeks in Taiwan didn’t satisfy enough.
-With a central island route that takes you through mountainous hikes, historical trails, Recreation Areas and winding highways, in addition to other coastal towns calling for exploration including Lukang, Kaohsiung, Sanyi, Mataian and Yuli, one visit is really not enough.
+Absolutely, but while two weeks in Taiwan is ample time to see the major cities and natural attractions, to get a wider sense of the country’s offering, I don’t think it’s long enough.
+Especially if you want to spend more than two days in Taipei.
+With a central island route that takes you through mountainous hikes, historical trails, Recreation Areas and winding highways, in addition to other coastal towns calling for exploration including Lukang, Kaohsiung, Sanyi, Mataian and Yuli, this is a small country with a lot of highlights, that warrants more than a quick visit.

 Where To Stay in Taiwan